 For this recipe, you use those big smoked sausage links and cut them into bite-size pieces.
 And you mix the sausage, along with some pre-made frozen meatballs (thawed), in the plum jam-barbeque sauce mixture and cook in your slow cooker–and the result is a super-yummy appetizer or party snack that is hard to stop eating! 🙂 If you want to add a little zing to the sauce, you can add some chopped jalapeno, too.
-I thought I’d try making this recipe a little lighter by using smoked turkey sausage and turkey meatballs–I thought the smoked turkey sausage was great in this, but didn’t care for the turkey meatballs–their flavor just wasn’t that great.
+I thought I’d try making this recipe a little lighter by using smoked turkey sausage and turkey meatballs—I thought the smoked turkey sausage was great in this, but didn’t care for the turkey meatballs—their flavor just wasn’t that great.
 So, stick with beef meatballs for this!
-OR, you can use all sausage or all meatballs, 32-ounces total, but I think the combination of sausage and meatballs is nice!
+OR, you can make it with all sausage or all meatballs, 32-ounces total, but I think the combination of sausage and meatballs is nice!

 Makes about 16 servings